-7.24 Generic programming
+7.26 Generic programming

-Using a combination of -XDeriveGeneric (Section 7.5.3) and -XDefaultSignatures (Section 7.6.1.4), you can easily do datatype-generic programming using the GHC.
-Generics framework.
+Using a combination of -XDeriveGeneric (Section 7.5.4), -XDefaultSignatures (Section 7.6.1.4), and -XDeriv eAnyClass (Section 7.5.6), you can easily do datatype-generic programming using the GHC.Generics framework.
 This section gives a very brief overview of how to do it.